Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

 Another visualization in Power Bi is GUAGE charts.
 A gauge visual in Power BI is designed to show progress toward a target in a simple, intuitive way.
 It’s one of the clearest visuals for communicating performance status at a glance and it is used for displaying a single KPI (e.g., sales, revenue, profit, utilization), showing how close the current value is to a goal, highlighting whether performance is low, on track, or exceeding expectations and providing a quick, dashboard‑friendly indicator of status

 <img width="1920" height="1128" alt="image" src="https://github.com/user-attachments/assets/3272da38-fc0f-4b33-94c4-d8fd628fe6f6" />
 The chart tells us that we are yet to hit our Monthly targets and Monthly Revenue for Bike Wash - Dissolver even though the Monthly Profit has been met.
 The unmet targets are shown in red while the met target is shown in black.
+Using the slicer beside the guage chart, we can find out which products are hitting their targets or not.